PPMM Manual

 Follow the methodology from start to finish

 Each step produces a key document (output) that feeds into the next.
-Plan for roughly one week per step.
+Watch the video series to see each step applied to a real project scenario.

 01